 Areas of Concentration

-Piano/Organ: The main goal of the keyboard studies department is the artistic and technical development of aspiring pianists and organists through mentoring and challenging them in their study and performance of a widely varied repertoire as solo pianists/organists and as collaborative artists.
+Piano: The main goal of the keyboard studies department is the artistic and technical development of aspiring pianists and organists through mentoring and challenging them in their study and performance of a widely varied repertoire as solo pianists and as collaborative artists.
 The curriculum emphasizes interpretation, musicianship, and technical mastery of the instruments.
-Courses offered by the department include guidance in solo performance, piano/organ four-hands and duo repertoire, and collaborative performance with singers and other instrumentalists.
+Courses offered by the department include guidance in solo performance, piano four-hands and duo repertoire, and collaborative performance with singers and other instrumentalists.
 Opportunities for keyboard students include solo recitals, accompanying, performing in chamber ensembles, studio and performance classes, and master classes conducted by visiting artists.
-For more information contact Larry Marta at email@example.com or (903) 510-2505.
+For further information, contact C. Jeanie Oxler at email@example.com or (903) 510-2202.

 Guitar: The guitar studio is taught by Frank Kimlicko.
 There is also a guitar orchestra, a select group of two to 16 students which plays special arrangements for guitar orchestra.
 Admission is by audition only.
-E-mail firstname.lastname@example.org for further information.
+For further information, contact C. Jeanie Oxler at firstname.lastname@example.org or (903) 510-2202.

 Strings: The art of string playing will include daily practice of scales, etudes and repertoire composed for the instrument.
 Emphasis on good intonation, playing positions and musicality.
 Student skills will be developed on a gradient scale.
-The Orchestra Ensemble is a performance ensemble studying and performing various styles of instrumental ensemble music.
-Prior music performance experience is necessary.
-Performances include campus and community concerts.
-Contact Mike Grinnell at email@example.com for more information.
+For further information, contact C. Jeanie Oxler at email@example.com or (903) 510-2202.

 Woodwinds, Brass, and Percussion: See the band page for more information about the program and ensembles.